ElektraInitiative/libelektra/doc/help/kdb-shell.md

 kdb-shell(1) -- Start a kdb shell instance
 ==========================================

+## SYNOPSIS

+`kdb shell`

 ## DESCRIPTION

 This command is used to start an instance of the kdb shell.
-The kdb shell allows for a user to interacively view, edit, or otherwise work with the key database.
+The kdb shell allows for a user to interactively view, edit, or otherwise work with the key database.

-## USAGE

-`kdb shell`

 ## SHELL COMMANDS ##

 The kdb shell offers a number of commands to interact with the key database.

-* kdbGet <name>:
-  Get the value of a key.
+- `kdbGet <name>`: Get the value of a key.

-* kdbSet <name>:
+- `kdbSet <name>`:
   Set the value of a key.

-* keySetName <name>:
+- `keySetName <name>`:
   Set the name of the current key.

-* keySetMeta <name> <string>:
+- `keySetMeta <name> <string>`:
   Set a meta key associated with the current key.

-* keySetString <string>:
+- `keySetString <string>`:
   Set a string value for the current key.

-* ksAppendKey:
+- `ksAppendKey`:
   Append the current key to the current keyset.

-* ksCut <name>:
+- `ksCut <name>`:
   Cut the current keyset.

-* ksOutput:
+- `ksOutput`:
   Prints the keys in the current keyset.

+## OPTIONS

+- `-H`, `--help`:
+  Print help text.
+- `-V`, `--version`:
+  Print version info.

+## EXAMPLES

+To execute commands from a textfile, you can use:

+	cat commands.txt | kdb shell

+## SEE ALSO

 To learn more about these commands and how they work, refer to the [Elektra API Documentation](http://doc.libelektra.org/api/current/html).